dogopequi/DogoEngine/README.md

 ## Implementation details

-2D Batch Renderer which can render Quads, Lines (2 vertices or 4 vertices), Circles, Rounded Rectangles and Triangles.
+2D Batch Renderer which can render Quads, Lines (2 vertices or 4 vertices), Circles and Triangles.

 3D Renderer can render 3D Objects and Lines natively, although it is not batched.
 I will develop a batched version when 2D Renderer is in a good spot and make a small game.

 PhysX is integrated, with more functionality to introduce.

 No Editor yet; Although with the 2D Renderer improving, I will start to be able to draw UI and start making the Editor.
-UI is in progress, at this point I can make a small 2D game, so I will be doing that after exams!

 3D (Just two models and a few lines, nothing exemplary yet):
 ![image](https://github.com/user-attachments/assets/2ed5c1ed-5513-444a-b491-f7ce831189d3)